anyars-encarta/hotel-booking-front-end/README.md

 ### Key Features <a name="key-features"></a>

 > - Add new Hotel Rooms.
-> - Add new Hotel Room Categories
+> - Add new Hotel Room Categories.
-> - Delete Hotel Room
+> - Delete Hotel Room.
-> - Make Reservations for Rooms
+> - Make Reservations for Rooms.
+> - View Rooms.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>